Frequently Asked Questions

 Does my student need to be able to read prior to enrolling in the Beginning School?

-Students do not need to know how to read to enroll.
-Through our balanced literacy approach to reading and writing, students build on their abilities and strengths.
-Reading, writing, and phonics are integrated through a variety of materials, experiences, and activities.
+Students do not need to know how to read to enroll in Rowland Hall’s Beginning School.
+Through our multi-layered literacy approach to reading and writing, students build on their abilities and strengths.
+Multi-sensory phonics, reading, and writing are integrated through a variety of materials, experiences, and activities.

 Does my student need to be potty trained to enroll?

-Yes, students need to be potty trained before enrollment in any of our Beginning School programs.
+Yes, students need to be potty trained before enrolling in any of our Beginning School programs.

 How will the teacher handle my student’s separation anxiety at morning drop-off?